p-hlp/distributed-source-separation/README.md

   - neural networks deployment / usage in an actual application
   - distributed systems dealing with audio processing
 - Offer easy to extend platform for experimentation with neural networks
-  - add an endpoint, a task queue and a worker
+  - create an endpoint, a task queue and a worker to easily add additional processing tasks
 - Learn to deal with long-running tasks
 - Experiment with [Server-Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events)